North East Surnames: Faa to French

 In 1881 of the 6,764 Fawcetts (with some variations of the spelling) in Great Britain there were 3,219 residing in Yorkshire.
 County Durham was a home to 636 Fawcetts and Lancashire 683.
 There were 275 in Lincolnshire, 204 in Cumberland and 186 in Northumberland.

-Westmorland was home to 218 Fawcetts in 1881, a significant number given this county’s relatively tiny population (see introduction).
+Westmorland was home to 218 Fawcetts in 1881, a significant number given this county’s relatively tiny population (see the population notes at the end of this page).
 It was the 37th most common surname in Westmorland but did not feature in the top fifty surnames for any of the other northern counties.
-There were 105 Fawcetts in Scotland with the remaining mostly focused upon London and the South East.
+There were 105 Fawcetts in Scotland with the remaining mostly focused upon London and the south east.

 Surname of Northumberland origin

 This very long surname which fools many who try to pronounce every syllable.
 It should be pronounced ‘Fanshaw’.
-The surname derives from a place called Featherstonehaugh near Haltwhistle in Northumberland.
+The surname derives from a place called Featherstonehaugh in South Tynedale near Haltwhistle in Northumberland.
 If we take the name to pieces it means the ‘riverside meadow near the feather-shaped stone’.

 A William Fetherstonehalgh and Richard Fetherstonehalgh are featured in Bishop Hatfield’s survey of Durham (1377-80) in relation to Stanhope and Wolsingham while a John Fetherstonehaghe is recorded in the survey called the Visitation of Durham in 1575 in connection with Stanhope.
 In Northumberland a famous member of the family name was Albany Featherstonehaugh, a sixteenth century High Sheriff of Northumberland who was murdered by a band of notorious Tynedale thieves called the Ridleys and Thirlwalls.
 The murder is commemorated in a ballad by the Victorian historian of County Durham Robert Surtees of Mainsforth: